raffaelespazzoli/kdl/README.md

 ![IngressTemplate](media/ingress-template.png)

-A route shows the route name and potentially the host exposed.
-A route will be connected to a service.
+An ingress shows the ingress name and optionally the host exposed.
+An ingress will be connected to a service (the same rules apply to OpenShift routes).
-Routes are always shown at the edge of the Kubernetes cluster.
+Ingresses are always shown at the edge of the openshift cluster.

 ![EdgeIngress](media/edge-ingress.png)